(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Processed meats, such as lunch meats, sausage, bacon and hot dogs

-For patients who are overweight, losing weight can help lower the risk of developing colon polyps.
+For patients who are overweight, losing weight can help lower the risk for developing colon polyps.
 Patients who are already at a healthy weight should try to maintain their weight and avoid weight gain.

 Expert cancer care